 Given the speed with which Albus went off and found the Peverill Ring, once he was determined to launch “Operation Horcrux” one does have to wonder whether reporting the Prophecy had raised Snape high enough in the ranks that he was also entrusted with a “valuable artifact” by his Master, and given instructions of where to hide it.
 But the likelihood is that Tom hid the Peverill Ring in the ruins of the house it had come from himself.
 And also that he had probably done so quite some time before he chose to hide the others.
 The curse on that one isn’t really something that I think he would have trusted a subordinate to juggle.
 Plus, Albus was fully conversant with the story of that Ring, and may well have gone straight to Marvelo’s house to find Marvelo’s ring without additional prompting.
 He did know Tom’s style.

 So.
 We had a couple of new blanks to fill in.
 IS there another lieutenant that we needed to be watching for who may have hidden the Cup?
 Had we been in proximity to a suspected Horcrux depository site over the course of the series?

 Well actually, yes.
 The Riddle House.
 Tom could have left the Cup hidden there himself, keeping that location secret from all of his followers.
-He could have even put it there when he hid the Ring in the Gaunt hovel — if he’d already taken possession of it by then, which is unlikely.
-But he had taken possession of it by the time of his first defeat, and there is probably a safe somewhere in that house.
+He could have even put it there when he hid the Ring in the Gaunt hovel — and there is probably a wall safe somewhere in the Riddle house.
 If so, the Cup could have been waiting there for BabyMort in year 4.